-This paper deals with parametric representation for wide-band speech and audio coding.
-The used model considers the speech and audio signals composed of three kinds of components: sinusoidal, transients and noise like components.
+This paper deals with parametric audio representation for audio coding.
+The used model considers the audio signal composed of three kinds of components: sinusoidal, transients and noise like components.
 For estimating the parameters of the sinusoidal and transient models, matching pursuit with dictionaries of complex exponentials and wavelet functions, respectively, is used.
 A novel wavelet-based noise modelling is applied for residue modelling, which is completed with LPC filtering to achieve Time Noise Shaping (TNS).
-The proposed wide-band speech and audio coder achieves nearly transparent coding at very low bit rates (close to 16 kbit/seg).
+The proposed audio coder achieves nearly transparent coding at very low bit rates (lower that 24 kbit/seg).
 Hence, our coder is a good proposal for audio coding applications at very low bit rates, as Internet streaming.